protesilaos/tempus-themes-generator/README.md

 ## Additional resources

-For all available ports, refer to the main [Tempus themes repo](https://github.com/protesilaos/tempus-themes).
+For a hub with all available ports, see the main [Tempus themes repo](https://github.com/protesilaos/tempus-themes).

 ## License